junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "That was, a very unpleasant experience," Cas says slowly.

-Dean doesn't know if he wants to cry louder or laugh louder, so he does both.
+Dean doesn't know if he wants to cry harder or laugh louder, so he does both.
 "Dude, that's three months ago!"

 He turns on the lights, examining the ghost.
 Cas looks tired, the misty shape thinner and more transparent than usual, but it's undoubtedly him.

 "I was trying to contact you, but I was too weak," Cas explains, rubbing his hands uneasily.
 "I couldn't talk, or 'haunt'."
 He air-quotes.

-Dean reaches to touch his foggy misty hand, feeling the chilliness touching his finger, condensing into little water drops like the water dew gathering on plant's leaves.
+Dean reaches to touch his foggy misty hand, feeling the chilliness touching his finger, condensing into little water drops like the water dew gathering on the plant's leaves.

+"I noticed, actually," Dean tells him.
+"All the signs.
+Every single one of them.
+But I didn't dare to hope."

-"Sorry for making you worried," Cas watches the overlapping shape of their hands. "but I did just get burned.
+"Sorry for making you worried," Cas watches the overlapping shape of their hands, "but I did just get burned.
 I have to find my own consciousness again before reaching back to you."

 "How did you manage that?"
-Dean can't help asking.
+Dean can't help but ask.
 But somehow, he thinks he already knows the answer.

 "I feel a call, here.
 An unfinished business," Cas says.